-CLAUSE I.1 - FAR 52.202-1 DEFINITIONS (JAN 2012); MODIFIED BY DEAR 952.202-1
+CLAUSE I.1 - FAR 52.202-1 DEFINITIONS (NOV 2013); MODIFIED BY DEAR 952.202-1

-- (a) When a solicitation provision or contract clause uses a word or term that is defined in the Federal Acquisition Regulation (FAR), the word or term has the same meaning as the definition in FAR 2.101 in effect at the time the solicitation was issued, unless- - (1) The solicitation, or amended solicitation, provides a different definition; - (2) The contracting parties agree to a different definition; - (3) The part, subpart, or section of the FAR where the provision or clause is prescribed provides a different meaning; or - (4) The word or term is defined in FAR Part 31, for use in the cost principles and procedures. - (b) The FAR Index is a guide to words and terms the FAR defines and shows where each definition is located.
-The FAR Index is available via the Internet at http://www.acquisition.gov/far at the end of the FAR, after the FAR Appendix. - (c) When a solicitation provision or contract clause uses a word or term that is defined in the Department of Energy Acquisition Regulation (DEAR) (48 CFR chapter 9), the word or term has the same meaning as the definition in 48 CFR 902.101 or the definition in the part, subpart, or section of 48 CFR chapter 9 where the provision or clause is prescribed in effect at the time the solicitation was issued, unless an exception in (a) applies.
+When a solicitation provision or contract clause uses a word or term that is defined in the Federal Acquisition Regulation (FAR), the word or term has the same meaning as the definition in FAR 2.101 in effect at the time the solicitation was issued, unless-

+- (a) The solicitation, or amended solicitation, provides a different definition; - (b) The contracting parties agree to a different definition; - (c) The part, subpart, or section of the FAR where the provision or clause is prescribed provides a different meaning; or - (d) The word or term is defined in FAR Part 31, for use in the cost principles and procedures.

+When a solicitation provision or contract clause uses a word or term that is defined in the Department of Energy Acquisition Regulation (DEAR) (48 CFR chapter 9), the word or term has the same meaning as the definition in 48 CFR 902.101 or the definition in the part, subpart, or section of 48 CFR chapter 9 where the provision or clause is prescribed in effect at the time the solicitation was issued, unless an exception in (a) applies.